kwaters3/Social-App-NoSQL/README.md

 - First, make sure to install the given application following the previous steps and video walkthrough.

--  Next, confirm if the tables were created and the database was seeded.on MySQL Workbench.
+-  Next, confirm if the tables were created and the database was seeded on MySQL Workbench.
     - Navigate to MySQL Workbench app, click Schemas and the database name `Ecommerce` for the application.
     - Click the tables, and the following models and requirements will be displayed when the commands are run: